 Reproductive toxicity includes the toxic effects of a substance on the reproductive ability of an organism and the development of its offspring.
-Reproductive toxicity has been defined as "any effect of chemicals that would interfere with reproductive ability or capacity," including effects on lactation (UNECE, 2004).
-The definition of developmental toxicity is very broad, so the Globally Harmonized System (GHS) considers the following definition sufficient for classification purposes: "adverse effects induced during pregnancy, or as a result of parental exposure," that "can be manifested at any point in the life span of the organism" (UNECE, 2004).
+Reproductive toxicity is defined by the Globally Harmonized System (GHS; rev. 5) as "adverse effects [of chemicals] on sexual function and fertility in adult males and females, as well as developmental toxicity in the offspring" (UNECE, 2013, Part 3).
+Developmental toxicity means "adverse effects induced during pregnancy, or as a result of parental exposure…manifested at any point in the life span of the organism" (UNECE, 2013, Part 3).

 The Animal Test(s)

-The Organisation for Economic Cooperation and Development (OECD) adopted two draft proposals for new reproductive/developmental toxicity TGs in October 2007.
-Draft Proposal 426, Developmental Neurotoxicity Study, involves the daily oral feeding of a test substance to female rats (preferred species) from the time of mating through lactation.
+Should a test focused on developmental neurotoxicity be needed, OECD TG 426 can be conducted.
+This study involves the daily oral feeding of a test substance to female rats (preferred species) from the time of mating through lactation.
 The purpose is to determine in utero and early postnatal developmental neurological effects of the test substance.
 At least 20 litters per dose for three dose levels are tested.
 Offspring are evaluated for neurotoxic effects including "gross neurologic and behavioural abnormalities, and the evaluation of brain weights and neuropathology during postnatal development and adulthood."
-Draft Proposal for a New Guideline 440: Uterotrophic Bioassay in Rodents: A short-term screening test for oestrogenic properties is an in vivo assay to evaluate potential estrogen-disruptor effects of a test substance.
-The test evaluates increased uterine weight (uterotrophic response) in female animals with a nonfunctional hypothalamic-pituitary-ovarian axis after short-term, repeated exposure to the test substance.
-The European Centre for the Validation of Alternative Methods (ECVAM) has noted its opposition to the OECD "validation" of the Uterotrophic Bioassay, stating that previously agreed validation principles were not met (ESAC Statement, February 15, 2005).

 The ECVAM Scientific Advisory Committee (ESAC) "endorsed three in vitro methods for embryotoxicity testing as scientifically validated" (ESAC Statements, May 1, 2002):